 The sunny slope extending beneath the castle - called "Sun Gardens" - is characterised by a rather Mediterranean flair and citrus fruits, cypresses and beguiling odours of lavander, salvia and rosemary.
 The "Landscapes of South Tyrol", however, reflect the varied local fauna.
 An indigenous downy oak forest, alluvial forests and chestnut forests characterise the landscape.
 This is also where the golden replica of a 7,000 year old grape pipe hides, a present of Georgia.
 Finally there are the "Water and Terraced Gardens" with their huge water lily pond and the lake stage, where every year in summer the famous open air concerts take place.
 Renaissance gardens, an English cottage and a maze as well as several artistic pavilions also enchant the visitors.

-What you absolutely don't have to miss is the view from the amazing "Matteo Thun's Viewing Platform”.
-Since 2002, in Castel Trauttmansdorff there is also the South Tyrol Museum of Tourism.
-On the occasion of the 10th birthday in 2011, in the "Most beautiful botanic garden of Italy" the Botanical Underworld was inaugurated, a journey through a bizarre realm.
-Five years later, the new "Garden for Lovers" with its three pavilions was opened.
+What you absolutely don't have to miss is the view from the amazing "Matteo Thun's Viewing Platform".
+On the occasion of the 10th birthday in 2011, in the "Most beautiful botanic garden of Italy" the Botanical Underworld was inaugurated, five years later, the new "Garden for Lovers" with was opened.
+In 2021, however, the Garden's annual theme "Diversity" has been honoured by the European Award for Ecological Gardening.
 And how to reach the Gardens of Trauttmansdorff Castle?
 They are well signposted.
 A large parking space (subject to charge) is located opposite the entrance, furthermore the bus no. 4 or 1B stops here.
 The Sisi Path, however, leads you in a 45-minute walk from the centre of Merano to the botanic gardens.

 Despite careful control we cannot guarantee the correctness of the provided data.

 € 12.00 children and young people (6-17 years)